 History

-The pre-Romanesque church of St. John the Baptist in Nitra was probably built in the 11th century, but its foundations, according to archaeological research, date back to the 9th century.
-This oldest church was built according to a letter of Bavarian bishops called Libellus de conversione Bagoariorum et Carantanorum in the times of the Nitra prince Pribina and was to be consecrated by the Salzburg archbishop Adalramus before 833 (i.e. before the expulsion of Pribina from Nitra by the Great Moravian prince Mojmir).
+The oldest church was probably built in Nitra in the 9th century.
+This building was erected according to a letter of Bavarian bishops called Libellus de conversione Bagoariorum et Carantanorum, in the times of the Nitra prince Pribina and was to be consecrated by the Salzburg archbishop Adalramus before 833 (i.e. before the expulsion of Pribina from Nitra by the Great Moravian prince Mojmir).
 Pribina, like most of his people, was a pagan in this period, which is why the church was probably erected by Western merchants living in Nitra and the community gathered around them, or for Pribina’s Bavarian wife.

 In 880 Nitra received its first bishop, Wiching, who, by fighting the Slavic rite introduced by Cyril and Methodius, made the church a center of the Latin liturgy.
 After the death of Wiching, Pope John IX in 900 sent, at the request of Prince Mojmir II, three hierarchs who consecrated one archbishop and three bishops, thus restoring a strong ecclesiastical organization independent of Salzburg.
 Nitra was apparently the seat of one of them, but the end of the Great Moravian Empire in the first years of the 10th century also destroyed the local diocese and its church.